Edgar Wright's unrealized projects: Set My Heart to Five

 In March 2020, it was announced that Wright would be directing an adaptation of the book Set My Heart To Five by Simon Stephenson, who would also have written the screenplay.
 The story follows an android dentist named Jared in the year 2054, as he undergoes an emotional awakening after he is introduced to the world of 80s and 90s movies.
 The film was set to be produced by Working Title Films and Focus Features.

 The Chain

 In June 2020, Deadline Hollywood reported that Wright would direct an adaptation of the 2019 novel The Chain by Adrian McKinty for Universal Pictures, with the screenplay written by Jane Goldman.
-It was scheduled to go into production in late 2023, but filming cancelled due to scheduling issues related to 2023 SAG-AFTRA strike.
+It was scheduled to go into production in late 2023, but filming was cancelled due to scheduling issues related to 2023 SAG-AFTRA strike.
+By January 2026, Damon Lindelof replaced Wright, for a release on HBO.

+Stage 13

+In July 2020, Deadline reported that Amblin Partners had closed a deal for Wright to develop, direct and executive produce Stage 13, a film based on Simon Rich's short story about the ghost of a silent film actress who meets a struggling director.
+Rich was set to write the script and produce, alongside Nira Park.

 Barbarella remake

 In 2024, Wright was in talks to direct Sydney Sweeney as Barbarella in a remake of the 1968 film, for Sony Pictures.
+By June 2026, Wright was confirmed to direct Barbarella.